basedhound/canva-clone_app_next/README.md

 ##  <br /> <a name="tech-stack">⚙️ Tech Stack</a>

-- **Next.js** is a React framework that enables server-side rendering, static site generation, and client-side rendering with built-in routing and webpack configuration.
+- [**Next.js**](https://nextjs.org/docs) is a React framework that enables server-side rendering, static site generation, and client-side rendering with built-in routing and webpack configuration.
 It optimizes performance and SEO while providing a great developer experience.

-- **TypeScript** is a strongly typed superset of JavaScript that adds static types, allowing for enhanced code quality, better scalability, and improved developer productivity through features like type checking and code refactoring tools.
+- [**TypeScript**](https://www.typescriptlang.org/docs/) is a strongly typed superset of JavaScript that adds static types, allowing for enhanced code quality, better scalability, and improved developer productivity through features like type checking and code refactoring tools.

-- **MongoDB** is a NoSQL document database known for its flexibility and scalability.
+- [**MongoDB**](https://www.mongodb.com/docs/atlas/getting-started/) is a NoSQL document database known for its flexibility and scalability.
 It stores data in JSON-like documents and supports a flexible schema, making it suitable for handling large volumes of unstructured or semi-structured data.

+- [**Mongoose**](https://mongoosejs.com/docs/) is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+It provides a schema-based solution to model application data, ensuring data consistency and providing powerful tools for querying and validation.
+Mongoose simplifies the process of interacting with MongoDB by providing a higher abstraction layer.

-- **Clerk** is a developer-first authentication and user management service that simplifies implementing secure user authentication and authorization features in web applications.
+- [**Clerk**](https://clerk.com/docs) is a developer-first authentication and user management service that simplifies implementing secure user authentication and authorization features in web applications.
 It provides pre-built UI components and backend services for managing user sessions, passwords, and permissions.

-- **Cloudinary** is a loud-based media management platform that offers image and video storage, transformation, optimization, and delivery services through a powerful API.
+- [**Cloudinary**](https://cloudinary.com/documentation) is a loud-based media management platform that offers image and video storage, transformation, optimization, and delivery services through a powerful API.
 It simplifies handling media assets in web applications by providing scalable solutions for media storage and delivery.

-- **Stripe** is a payment processing platform that allows businesses to accept payments online securely and with ease.
+- [**Stripe**](https://docs.stripe.com/) is a payment processing platform that allows businesses to accept payments online securely and with ease.
 It provides APIs and tools for managing payment workflows, handling subscriptions, integrating with e-commerce platforms, and ensuring PCI compliance.

-- **Shadcn** is a highly customizable and extensible library, making it a great choice for building component libraries or design systems.
+- [**shadcn/ui**](https://ui.shadcn.com/docs) is a highly customizable and extensible library, making it a great choice for building component libraries or design systems.
 You can easily modify the source code of Shadcn UI components to match your project's needs and design guidelines.

-- **TailwindCSS** is an utility-first CSS framework that provides a set of pre-designed utility classes for styling web interfaces.
+- [**Tailwind**](https://v2.tailwindcss.com/docs) is an utility-first CSS framework that provides a set of pre-designed utility classes for styling web interfaces.
 It allows developers to quickly build custom designs without writing traditional CSS by composing utility classes directly in HTML elements.

 ## <br/> <a name="features">📝 Features</a>